top of page

 Japan

-Not yet satisfied with his martial growth journey, driven by hope and intuition, the monk continues his search for a master who can bring him closer to the ancient source.
-His intuition leads him to find a disciple from the lineage of Iwami Nangaku Sensei, a training companion of Takamatsu Sensei.
-This disciple is Takatsuka Eichoku Sensei, with whom he practices according to the teachings of Kukishin ryu until 2003.
+Not yet satisfied with his martial growth, driven by hope and intuition, the monk continued his search for a master who could bring him closer to the ancient source.
+His intuition led him to find a disciple from the lineage of Iwami Nangaku Sensei, a training companion of Takamatsu Sensei.
+This disciple is Takatsuka Eichoku Sensei, with whom he practiced according to the teachings of Kukishin ryu until 2003.

 Kaminaga Shigemi Sensei